You Probably Don't Need Media Queries Anymore

 However, CSS has evolved to offer other tools that support responsive design just as well, if not better.
 There is:

-• Grid - With features like auto-fit and the fr unit, grids can be made to automatically adjust to the device’s size.
-A good example is my website’s art page.
+unit, grids can be made to automatically adjust to the device’s size.
+A good example is my website’s art page. - Flexbox - The

 Benefits